mkostandin/so-also-v3/docs/FEATURES.md

 ## Overview

-This application is a comprehensive event management system built on top of the volo-app template, featuring interactive maps, calendars, and list views with advanced location-based functionality.
-The system allows users to discover, filter, and view events through three complementary interfaces optimized for different user preferences.
+This application is a comprehensive event management system built on top of the volo-app template, featuring interactive maps, calendars, and list views with advanced location-based functionality and committee filtering.
+The system allows users to discover, filter, and view events through three complementary interfaces optimized for different user preferences, with powerful filtering capabilities for both event types and organizational committees.

 ## 🗺️ Interactive Map View